 - Assist the individual and family to maximize self-determination of the individual with IDD;

 - Assist parents with IDD in being self-determined in creating supports around their family;

 - Be controlled, determined, and directed by the family itself, in partnership with those who provide the service;

 - Be provided through best practices and state-of-the-art methods;

 - Be available to all families regardless of whether the person with IDD resides in the family home or is presently receiving publicly funded services;

-- Be defined as a system of policies, practices, and procedures for supporting families rather than as a “family support program” sponsored by a government or private-sector entity.
-Increasingly, these individualized supports should be available from generic (non-disability-specific) governmental and nongovernmental entities.
+- Be defined as a comprehensive system of policies, practices, and procedures for supporting families, and not just “family support” programs sponsored by a government or private-sector entity.

 Board of Directors, AAIDD